openedx/open-edx-proposals/oeps/oep-0050-hooks-extension-framework.rst

 References
 ==========

-This OEP was first discussed and presented to the community via a public google doc.
+This OEP was first discussed and presented to the community via `a public google doc`_.
 The discussion held there is included into the present proposal.

-.. _OpenedX extensions framework in Google Docs: https://docs.google.com/document/d/1jhnudz6AVtVt0ZSRSwOwj9gJ0lsDDn_8mUCPehLPzLw/edit#
+.. _a public google doc: https://docs.google.com/document/d/1jhnudz6AVtVt0ZSRSwOwj9gJ0lsDDn_8mUCPehLPzLw/edit#

 Change History